 Theater and art therapy helped me to express emotions I could not express in my other healing work.
 Coming together with other trauma survivors to create art or perform an original performance about trauma was exceptionally empowering – it allowed us to feel present and seen, together.

 After six years of processing my trauma, I have finally taken a step towards healing I thought would never happen in my lifetime.
-I confronted my father.
+I confronted the abuser.

 Finally, 34 -years later – I experience glimmers of acceptance and hope.

 In my trauma journey, I have continuously longed for more community spaces for survivors to connect and heal together.
-During the coronavirus pandemic, I founded The Trauma Project, a non-profit focused on creating peer-to-peer experiences and programs for the community of marginalized individuals who have experienced trauma and abuse.
+During the coronavirus pandemic, I founded The Trauma Project, a non-profit setting a goal to raise $1 Million for Trauma, focused on creating peer-to-peer experiences and programs around the world for the community of marginalized individuals who have experienced trauma and abuse.